 The above area is called The Blue Hole and is where Brody spent most of his time.
 After he met a friend down by the waterfall, he and his family followed us to this area.
 Did I mention how happy I was when Brody met a friend?
 Not only did these two hit it off, but they both found another boy who was there with his grandparents – so the three of them played together for the duration of our swimming time.

-The Caves at Turner Falls Park
+The Caves at Turner Falls, Oklahoma

 I told Brody I wasn’t going to “crawl” in that cave.
 Yes, he was a little disappointed, but I don’t think I would have made it out alive!
 Unbeknownst to us, there was another way in on the other side.
 However, with my bad knees, it was just too risky for me to climb down on the rocks to go in.
 I let Brody venture off on his own to find the other cave.
 There are a total of three caves, but he only saw that other one.
-So, I suggest you go to explore the caves, wear good shoes, and know that it is a moderate to challenging climb, especially if you’re elderly or have bad knees.
+So, I suggest you explore the caves, wear good shoes, and know that it is a moderate to challenging climb, especially if you’re elderly or have bad knees.

 Would you have crawled into the cave?